keystonejs/keystone/docs/api/create-list.md

 ### `schemaDoc`

-A description for the list used in the AdminUI.
+A description for the list used in the GraphQL schema.

 ### `hooks`